uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Our church, however, is deeply respectful of these traditions.[^91]

 On February 18, 2015, the United Church of Canada issued a statement, “Affirming Other Spiritual Paths.”
-The document sets out various statements and apologies made by the church with regard to Indigenous spirituality, including an expression of reconciliation at the TRC’s Alberta National Event on March 27, 2014.
+The document sets out various statements and apologies made by the church with regard to Indigenous spirituality, including an expression of reconciliation at the =|TRC=Truth and Reconciliation Commission of Canada=’s Alberta National Event on March 27, 2014.
 Among other things, the church said:

 > In humility, the Church acknowledges its complicity in the degradation of Aboriginal wisdom and spirituality, and offers the following statements from its recent history.